psychopy/psychojs/README.md

 ## Authors

 The PsychoJs library is written and maintained by Ilixa Ltd. (http://www.ilixa.com).
-The PsychoPy Builder's javascript code generator is built and maintained by the creators of PsychoPy, at the [University of Nottingham](https://www.nottingham.ac.uk).
+The PsychoPy Builder's javascript code generator is built and maintained by the creators of PsychoPy, at the University of Nottingham (https://www.nottingham.ac.uk).
 Both efforts are generously supported by the Wellcome Trust (https://wellcome.ac.uk).

 ## License